Skip to main content

 Jeff Eaton is an Associate Professor in Epidemiology in Harvard T.H.
 Chan School of Public Health.
 He holds an Master’s degree in Statistics from the University of Washington and PhD in Infectious Disease Epidemiology from Imperial College London.
 His research focuses on developing new mathematical models, statistical methods, and surveillance tools to characterize HIV epidemic trends, transmission dynamics and the demographic impacts of HIV, particularly in sub-Saharan Africa.
 Eaton co-chairs the UNAIDS Reference Group on Estimates, Modelling and Projections, a technical advisory group that provides scientific guidance to UNAIDS and partner organizations on the data, methods, and tools used to quantify the global HIV epidemic.
 His team in the MRC Centre for Global Infectious Disease Analysis at Imperial College London develops software tools used annually by national HIV programmes to produce national and subnational epidemiologic estimates to guide their response to HIV, in collaboration with UNAIDS, PEPFAR, Global Fund, CDC, and other organizations.
 He has a longstanding interest in demographic surveillance, population cohort studies, and methods for collecting and analysing longitudinal data.
 Key collaborations include with the Manicaland Centre for Public Health Research in eastern Zimbabwe and the ALPHA Network of population HIV cohort studies.

-Headshot of Bill Hanage
+Bill Hanage

-Dr. Bill Hanage is a Professor of Epidemiology and Associate Director of the Center for Communicable Disease Dynamics at Harvard T. H. Chan School of Public Health.
+Dr. Bill Hanage is a Professor of Epidemiology at Harvard T. H. Chan School of Public Health.
 His research and teaching focus on the epidemiology of infectious disease and the evolution of infectious agents.
 He received his PhD from Imperial College London.
 Dr. Hanage has made seminal contributions to the study of diverse pathogens, both bacteria and viruses, and has a special interest in evolution in response to interventions such as vaccination or antimicrobials.
 His research on the current pandemic has included modeling transmission in healthcare and the impact of vaccination in the context of variants, how fatality rates vary with age, and how the virus evolves in individual hosts.
 His awards include the Fleming Prize from the Microbiology Society and a young investigator award from the American Society for Microbiology.
 He has published more than 200 scientific articles and book chapters and is a regular contributor to popular media aiming to improve public understanding of the SARS-CoV-2 pandemic and other infectious diseases.

 Headshot of Nick Menzies